 Live bands perform in almost every club, pub, bar and restaurant each night; and countless outdoor music festivals and events are organized throughout the dry/cool months of the year between November till February.
-Thailand’s music industry is approximately the 2nd largest in the Southeast Asian region by revenue according to IFPI Global Music Report 2018, with live music taking up to 58.7% of the whole market with an annual growth of +6.2% per year CAGR (Compound Annual Growth Rate) compared to the global rate of +3.0% per year CAGR according to PwC’s Global Entertainment and Media Outlook 2014-2018 and Perspectives from the Global Entertainment and Media Outlook 2017-2021.
+Thailand’s music event industry is the largest in the Southeast Asian region in terms of revenue, 2nd in terms of average revenue per head and 3rd in terms of total music event goers according to Statista with live music taking up to 58.7% of the whole music market with an annual growth of +6.2% per year CAGR (Compound Annual Growth Rate) compared to the global rate of +3.0% per year CAGR according to PwC’s Global Entertainment and Media Outlook 2014-2018 and Perspectives from the Global Entertainment and Media Outlook 2017-2021.

 Thailand’s music scene is vibrant and diverse, with Bangkok as its epicenter.
 We want to invite the world to come celebrate and enjoy a variety of music from not only Thailand, but from Southeast Asia, other Asian regions and all around the world; and also connect with like-minded people of the music industry who will be there to share their knowledge, insights and experiences.